kikiutils/node-fs-extra/README.md

 ## Prerequisites

-This package requires NodeJS (version 16 or later) and NPM, though other package managers can also be used.
+This package requires Node v16 or later and NPM, although other package managers can also be used.

+**However, please be aware that [some functions may be affected](#will-be-affected-by-the-node-version) by the Node version.**

-[Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install.
+[Node](http://nodejs.org/) are really easy to install.

-To make sure you have them available on your machine, try running the following command.
+To check your installed versions, run the following command.

 ```bash
 $ node -v && npm -v